merlinzeraa/dotfiles/README.md

-# My Dotfiles
+# merlincsh dotfiles

-A collection of my configuration files for a minimalist and productive Linux environment.
+these are my configs for my ubuntu + i3 setup
 ## 📁 Contents

 This repository contains configurations for the following tools: